LASTA-OUTDOOR/prd/template/10-timeline.md

 #### Milestone 2

-Create a Community tab, implement features to improve user experience, add weather report and add a Discover tab.
+Create a Community tab, implement features to improve user experience, add weather report and add a Discover tab\
--Create a community screen
+-Create a community screen\
--Create database functions to add friends
+-Create database functions to add friends\
--Create UI to see friend's profile
+-Create UI to see friend's profile\
--Create a messaging system (DB + UI)
+-Create a messaging system (DB + UI)\
--Create a More Info tab to learn more about activities -Add basic information about the weather
+-Create a More Info tab to learn more about activities\
+-Add basic information about the weather\
--Translate the app to French and German
+-Translate the app to French and German\
--Add a settings tab
+-Add a settings tab\
--Create a discover screen (to see activities in list form) -Add filtering options to the discover tab
+-Create a discover screen (to see activities in list form)\
+-Add filtering options to the discover tab\
--Add ratings to activities
+-Add ratings to activities\

 | **Sprint/Week Number** | **Objective** | **Outcomes** |